Views: 0 Author: Site Editor Publish Time: 2026-01-19 Origin: Site

 The heating element converts electricity into heat, but its design determines:

-How evenly heat is distributed
+How evenly is the heat distributed

-How quickly temperature stabilizes
+How quickly temperature stabilize

 Whether hot spots occur